gaifeng8864/klipper-on-android/README_en.md

 4. In theory, the debian system installed after installing the proroot container in termux can also be used, to be tested.

-5. The printer control motherboard model: MKS SGEN-L V1.0, the klipper firmware has been burned in the SD card in the motherboard.
+5. The printer control motherboard model: MKS SGEN-L V1.0, the klipper firmware has been flashed in the SD card in the motherboard.

 **Features of this tutorial:**